Collinformatics/COMET/README.md

 # Python Modules

-- You will need to use requirements.txt to install the required modules:
+You will need to use requirements.txt to install the required modules:

+Install with miniconda:

+      conda env create -f environment.yml

+If you dont want to use miniconda then use requirements.txt to install the needed packages

       pip install -r requirements.txt